john-h-kastner/liquid-structures/README.md

 Okasaki's Book [Purely Functional Data Structures][1] with invariants statically checked using [LiquidHaskell][2].
 The implementations are based on the those provided in the appendix of Okasaki's book but, in many cases they have been modified to facilitate the addition of refinement types.
+There are also some structures that were not taken from the book.
+These tend to be simpler structures used to experiment with and learn LiquidHaskell.
 Beyond simply ensuring invariants, this project also attempts to use LiquidHaskell as a [theorem prover][3] to prove other interesting properties.